 The automatic high beam only activates at speeds over approximately 40 km/h (25 mph) and in low light.

-You can use the left-hand steering wheel stalk to switch between the manual high beam and the automatic high beam.
-There are symbols in the driver display that show which high beam setting is currently active.
+Use the left-hand steering wheel stalk to switch between the different high beam settings.
+There are symbols in the display that show which high beam setting is currently active.
 These include:

 The manual high beam is active.